2023: INEC Insists On Electronic Voting

 “Amidst the pandemic, the Commission had to contend with the conduct of two off-cycle governorship elections and pursue the expansion of voter access to polling units,” he said.

-Okoye added that the ability of the commission to successfully conduct the two elections and reconfigure the polling units was a huge achievement.
+Okoye said the ability of the commission to successfully conduct the two elections and reconfigure our polling units is a huge achievement.

+Ondo Election Will Be Better Than Edo – INEC(Opens in a new browser tab)